carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 ::: callout

-Finetunning BERT is very cheap, because we only need to train the _classifier_ layer,  a very small neural network, that can learn to choose between the classes (labels) for your custom classification problem, without needing a big amount of annotated data.
-This classifier is just a one-layer neural layer that assigns a score that can be translated to the probability over a set of labels, given the input features provided by BERT, which _encodes_ the meaning of the entire sequence in its hidden states.
-Unfortunately this is out of the scope of this course but you can learn more about fine-tuinning BERT-like models in [this HuggingFace tutorial](https://huggingface.co/docs/transformers/v4.57.1/en/training#fine-tuning)
+Fine-tuning BERT is very cheap, because we only need to train the _classifier_ layer,  a very small neural network, that can learn to choose between the classes (labels) for your custom classification problem, without needing a big amount of annotated data.
+This classifier is a one-layer neural layer that assigns a score that can be translated to the probability over a set of labels, given the input features provided by BERT, which already _encodes_ the meaning of the entire sequence in its hidden states.
+Unfortunately fine-tuning is out of the scope of this course but you can learn more about fine-tuinning BERT-like models in [this HuggingFace tutorial](https://huggingface.co/docs/transformers/v4.57.1/en/training#fine-tuning)
 :::